Cashing out a SIMPLE IRA?

 How others found here:

-- cashing out simple ira
+- cashing in a simple ira

-- TAX QUESTIONS cashed out simple ira
+- closing out a simple ira